giova23/syslog-sign/README.md

 syslog-sign
 ===========

-Open Source Syslog Sign (id est: rfc5848 implementation) addon for syslog-ng
+Open Source "Signed Syslog Messages" (id est: rfc5848 implementation) addon for syslog-ng

 This project aims to implement an rfc5848 compliant syslog-signer, to be called from (initially, at least) syslog-ng (open source version).